CybercentreCanada/assemblyline4_docs/docs/integration/java.md

 ## Using the client

 To instantiate the client bean set the application properties associated with the desired authentication method.
-The client can be accessed by autowiring the bean into the class using it.
+The client can be accessed by auto-wiring the bean into the class using it.

 There are two authentication methods: username/apikey or username/password.